Chaos and irreversibility of a flexible filament in periodically-driven Stokes flow: Conclusion

 \section{Conclusion}

 To summarize, we numerically study the motion of a freely-floating elastic filament in a linear shear flows that changes periodically with time, at zero Reynolds number.
-We find that elastic nonlinearities of the filament are responsible for breakdown of time-reversal symmetry.
-The first signature of this breakdown, which appears as we increase the elasto-viscous number, is that the filament starts to \textit{swim} -- it does not return to its initial position after one period, although it returns to the same shape.
-As the elastoviscous number is increased we find period-two bifurcation and eventually spatiotemporaly chaotic behavior of the shape of the filament.
+We find that elastic nonlinearies of the filament are responsible for breakdown of time-reversal symmetry.
+The first signature of this breakdown, which appears as we increase the elasto-viscous number, is that the filament starts to \textit{swim} -- it does not return to its initial poistion after one period, although it returns to the same shape.
+As the elastoviscous number is increased we find period-two bifurcation and eventually what could be spatiotemporally chaotic behavior of the shape of the filament.
 Surprisingly, at quite large elastoviscous number we find that chaos is suppressed at late times -- the filament returns to the same shape at the end of every period but does not repeat itself between the periods.
-We also demonstrate that such a filament is an efficient mixer of passive scalar.
+We also demonstrate that such a filament is an efficient mixer of a passive scalar.
 Few comments are now in order.

-Our numerical experiments corresponds, roughly, to the same range of elastoviscous parameters as the recent experiments~\cite{liu2018morphological} of flexible filaments in constant-in-time shear flow and our code reproduces the behavior seen in these experiments.
+Our numerical experiments corresponds, roughly, to the same range of elastoviscous parameters as the recent experiments~\cite{liu2018morphological} of flexible filaments in constant-in-time shear flow and our code reproduces the behaviour seen in these experiments.
 Hence we expect it will be possible to experimentally confirm our results, at least qualitatively.
-Intriguingly, the spatiotemporaly chaotic behavior is observed within a window of values of the elastoviscous number for a fixed value of $\sigma$.
+Intriguingly, the spatiotemporally chaotic behavior is observed within a window of values of the elastoviscous number for a fixed value of $\sigma$.

 We have not confined the numerical solution of our problem to two dimensions.
 The filament could, in principle, bend out-of-plane when buckled, but it never does.
 We expect, if torsion is included the filament will bend out of the plane and also break the reflection symmetry.
 However, the passive tracers driven by the filament do move out of the plane.